 Finally, under Solvency II executive directors have more responsibility for risk management, and have to develop a strategy defining their risk appetite and receive regular updates on the development of risks.

-As Solvency II was initiated after the May 2006 Joint Forum report, one may conclude that regulation in the area of risk management has become significantly more detailed and demanding in Europe.
+As Solvency II was initiated after the May 2006 Joint Forum report, one may conclude that regulation in the area of risk management has become significantly more detailed and demanding in Europe, including enhanced supervisory reporting requirements.